Raphtory/raphtory.github.io/docs/index.md

 ## Excited to give it a go?

-This site have been created to get new users of `Raphtory` up to speed by explaining the most important features via meaningful examples.
+This site has been created to get new users of `Raphtory` up to speed by explaining the most important features via meaningful examples.
 You can get started straight away by heading to the [User Guide](user-guide/installation.md).
 If you prefer learning via APIs and reading into specific object or functions, your best best it to visit the API documentation: [Python](https://docs.raphtory.com/) | [Rust](https://docs.rs/raphtory/latest/raphtory/).